|Countries, regions, river basins|

 Strategy/data and metadata/visualizations/projects (2008-2015)

 Country updates/regional analyses/training (2008-2016)

 Depending on resources available, other people contribute to the programme for specific durations and tasks related to, among others: information technology (IT), cartography and geographic information systems (GIS), design, translation, topical studies.
 National experts contribute to country updates.

-AQUASTAT collaborates with IWMI on the wastewater topic and with the University of Bonn on the global map of irrigation areas.
+AQUASTAT collaborates with IWMI on the theme wastewater and with the University of Bonn on the featured product global map of irrigation areas.

 For a quick overview of the AQUASTAT programme, click on the 'Information brochure' below (also available in French and Spanish).
 For a more indepth look at the AQUASTAT programme, click on the information note 'Understanding AQUASTAT'.

 |Information brochure||Understanding AQUASTAT|

 ^ go to top ^

 |Quote as: FAO.
 2016.
 AQUASTAT website.
 Food and Agriculture Organization of the United Nations (FAO).
 Website accessed on [yyyy/mm/dd].|